Spanish airports giant firms up privatisation plan

-MADRID Spain's AENA airports authority, the world's largest, aims to raise around 6 billion euros (5 billion pounds) in a partial privatisation before the end of the year, sources familiar with the situation said on Thursday.
+MADRID, June 13 Spain's AENA airports authority, the world's largest, aims to raise around 6 billion euros in a partial privatisation before the end of the year, sources familiar with the situation said on Thursday.

 The sale would raise much-needed revenue that could either help ease the government's own financing problems or be used to pay off some of the company's own debt pile of 12 billion euros, most of which was taken on for badly-needed extensions of Madrid's Barajas and Barcelona's El Prat airport.